marcelsadge/PennCourseReq/README.md

 # PennCourseReq

 A course and schedule recommendation system for Penn students.
+Website at https://master.d2d7021nczcwmm.amplifyapp.com/

 ### Designed and Implemented By: